Understanding sex addiction

 But, people still can get addicted to sexual behaviours.

-Sexual addiction is nothing more then a useful term to describe the outward behaviour caused by a collection of issues which may include difficulty coping with emotions, unresolved pain and trauma, issues of abuse, attachment problems, compulsive tendencies, the shame/fear/guilt triangle and a host of other evidences of past relational damage.
+Sexual addiction is nothing more than a useful term to describe the outward behaviour caused by a collection of issues which may include difficulty coping with emotions, unresolved pain and trauma, issues of abuse, attachment problems, compulsive tendencies, the shame/fear/guilt triangle and a host of other evidences of past relational damage.
 It is those underlying problems we actually go to work on fixing.

 The real goal is helping people get off of the cycle of chasing one sexual, “Hit,” after another and to help them escape from the isolated paralysis of addiction into the fullness of fully intimate relationship.